This post may contain affiliate links.

 Her preferred job is to board dogs in her home, but you can also offer dog walks, check-ins and the like.

-It’s perfect for a dog lover like her.
-She has two furbabies of her own, but she also gets a steady rotation of furry visitors who come through, which is like a cheat for her to have the extra dogs she isn’t able to get.
+This is a perfect side hustle for a dog lover.
+Kelly has two furbabies of her own, but she also gets a regular stream of furry visitors, which is like a cheat for her to have the extra dogs she isn’t able to get.

 You can also offer to sit for cats, fish and other animals.